A low-energy limit of Yang-Mills theory on de Sitter space: An adiabatic limit of Yang--Mills theory on

 However, the moduli space \eqref{Full-YM-vacuum} is a disjoint union only for static solutions.
 For the solutions \eqref{general-unstable-soln} the potential energy $\Vcal(\Acal^0)=\sfrac38$ (see e.g. \cite{ILP2}), and they are unstable.
 Hence, after switching on a dependence on time this solution will oscillate around the vacuum solutions for any small kinetic energy $\Tcal(\Acal^0(\tau))$.

-{\bf The Gauss law revisited.} Throughout this paper we have emphasized that one should not impose the Gauss law constraint \eqref{ordinary-Gauss-Law} when considering Yang--Mills theory on framed bundles over $\Ical\times S^3$, as it kills dynamical degrees of freedom.
-This property is made clear when considering the adiabatic limit.
-Indeed, regardless of whether we consider trivial, or non-trivial holonomy, we could determine the non-dynamical variable $\Acal_t$ using the Gauss law as in the argument \eqref{resolving-Gauss-law}, but set $j_t=0$.
-In our case, we know that $\pa_t\Acal_a=\nabla_a(g^{-1}\pa_tg)$, and so \eqref{resolving-Gauss-law} reduces further to
+{\bf The Gauss law revisited.} Throughout this paper we have emphasized that one should not impose the Gauss law constraint \eqref{Gauss-law} when considering Yang--Mills theory on framed bundles over $\Ical\times S^3$, as it kills dynamical degrees of freedom.
+This property is also manifest when considering the adiabatic limit.
+Indeed, regardless of whether we consider trivial, or non-trivial holonomy, we could determine the non-dynamical variable $\Acal_t$ using the Gauss law as in the argument \eqref{resolving-Gauss-law}, but set $\lambda=j_t=0$.
+In the case of flat connections, we know that $\pa_t\Acal_a=\nabla_a(g^{-1}\pa_tg)$, and so \eqref{resolving-Gauss-law} reduces further to

 i.e. $\Acal_t=g^{-1}\pa_tg+\varphi$, where $\varphi\in\ker\nabla^2\subset C^\infty(S^3,\mathfrak{g})$ is (covariantly) harmonic.
 However, since $S^3$ is a closed manifold, it is well-known that the only (covariantly) harmonic functions are (covariantly) constant, i.e. $\nabla_a\varphi=0$.
 Plugging this back into the formula \eqref{curvature-1} for the electric field yields $\Fcal_{ta}=-\nabla_a\varphi=0$.
-Therefore, this adiabatic limit is trivial when the Gauss law \eqref{ordinary-Gauss-Law} is imposed.
+Therefore, this adiabatic limit is trivial when the Gauss law \eqref{Gauss-law} is imposed.